Can you treat rheumatoid arthritis with diet?

 I got this!

-My own rheumatologist recommended that I read Amy Myer’s ‘The Autoimmune Solution’.
+My own rheumatologist recommended that I read Amy Myer‘s ‘The Autoimmune Solution‘.
 You can purchase a copy here.
+You can also use my $10 discount code MALY10 for any purchases on her site.
 This is how I came to trust my specialist because there is nothing more irritating than having a medical professional roll his eyes at your suggestion that you will cure your condition the natural way.
 This has happened to me multiple times and I never go back those doctors and have always successfully healed myself.

 My family and I rarely go to the doctor and taking prescription medicine was something even rarer for us.
 I’m not saying that I refute medical advice, I just don’t appreciate doctors who are not open minded to the fact that there is more to healing the body than pharmaceuticals.
 Without sounding like a conspiracy theorist, pharmaceuticals is a big money making machine.
 Think Dr. Richard Kimble.
 Yes, I make my case by referring to Harrison Ford’s Fugitive.
 I love that movie!